Jermain Jackman

-Jermain Jackman (born 10 January 1995) is a British singer and political activist who won the third series of the BBC television singing competition The Voice UK in 2014.
-His debut album, Jermain Jackman, was released on 23 March 2015.
+Jermain Jackman (born 10 January 1995) is a British singer and political activist.
+He won the third series of the BBC television singing competition The Voice UK in 2014.
+His self-titled debut album, Jermain Jackman, was released on 23 March 2015.
 He was twice a candidate for the Labour Party National Executive Committee (NEC) in 2020.
-He is a member of the Musicians' Union and Unite.
+Jackman is a member of the Musicians' Union and Unite.

 Early life and education

-Jackman was born in Hackney, London to an Afro-Guyanese family with four older siblings and a twin sister, his eldest sibling is basketball player and Commonwealth Games Gold Medal winner, Orlan Jackman.
-He attended the Islington Arts and Media School in Finsbury Park and Sir George Monoux College in Walthamstow, where he trained in music.
-He then went on to study Politics at the University of Leeds.
+Jackman was born in Hackney, London, to an Afro-Guyanese family.
+He has four older siblings and a twin sister.
+His eldest sibling, Orlan Jackman, is a basketball player and Commonwealth Games gold medallist.
+He attended the Islington Arts and Media School in Finsbury Park and Sir George Monoux College in Walthamstow, where he studied music.
+He later read Politics at the University of Leeds.
 He graduated from SOAS University of London in 2022.

 Music and television

-2014: The Voice UK and career beginnings
+2014: The Voice UK

-Jackman was the winner of series 3 of The Voice UK in April 2014, and the first male to win the competition.
-He beat Christina Marie, who was the favourite.
-Jackman was given a £100,000 record contract.
-His cover of "And I Am Telling You I'm Not Going" reached no. 39 on the UK iTunes chart, but finished the week at only number 75 in the charts.
+In April 2014, Jackman won series three of The Voice UK, becoming the first male contestant to win the competition.
+He defeated finalist Christina Marie.
+Following his victory, he received a £100,000 recording contract.
+His cover of "And I Am Telling You I'm Not Going" reached number 75 on the UK Singles Chart.